 Feeling ill and fatigued?
 Your Air conditioning might be the culprit!

-Secondly, when the temperature of air conditioning is set very low, the body has to work extra hard and uses more energy to produce heat, causing a feeling of fatigue.
+Air conditioning can also make you feel more lethargic.
+When the temperature of air conditioning is set very low, the body has to work extra hard and uses more energy to produce heat, causing a feeling of fatigue.

-1. Close your curtains & blinds
+1. Close your Curtains & Blinds

 The Curtain Boutique is a leading Singapore Curtains & Blinds supplier with over 10+ years of combined experience in the industry.
 Head down to our showroom today to view the wide array of window treatments we have to help you keep your home cool.

 To further minimize heat transfer to the room through the windows, apply some tinted window film.
 Prot3ct solar films from The Curtain Boutique reduce the amount of heat, light and glare entering the room from the glass windows.
 Window films are also effective in preventing colour fading, caused by UV rays, in furniture, paintings, fabrics and floor coverings.